stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Angular 2, 4, and 5

 With a little effort, ngx-extended-pdf-viewer works with Angular 5 and Ionic 3.
-Thanks to GitHub user @tanzl88 for find out how.
+Thanks to GitHub user @tanzl88 for finding out how.
 They've also provided a running demo projekt: https://github.com/tanzl88/ionic-3-extended-pdf-viewer.

 For technical reasons, the binary files of ngx-extended-pdf-viewer are not compatible with Angular 5 or below.
 So do not run npm install.
 Instead, copy these files into your local project: